welteki/docs.actuated.dev/docs/register.md

 Actuated is a managed service, where you plug in your own servers, and we do everything else needed to create and manage self-hosted runners for your GitHub Actions.

 Plans are paid monthly, without any minimum commitment.
-Why not pilot our service?

 ## What you'll need